skipifzero/SkipIfZero.github.io/_posts/2019-05-02-single-chunk-game-state-part2.md

 ## Conclusion

 Overall I am pretty happy with how Phantasy Engine's game state has turned out.
-It has been a bit of a rocky road, if you look up the git history there is an embarassing amount of stupid errors made along the way.
+It has been a bit of a rocky road, if you look up the git history there is an embarrassing amount of stupid errors made along the way.
 But the end result is really neat, having everything in a single chunk of memory has already turned out useful for serialization/deserialization purposes.
 And I can already imagine other cool applications for it.

 Unlike the last post I think I covered most of the technical details I wanted to cover, but as tradeoff I think it got way too long.
 Oh well, it's hard to be brief when trying to explain technical details.
 Hopefully you, the reader, has gotten something out of it.
 Maybe learned some new C++ trick, or maybe realized something you had never thought about.
 I know at least I did a couple of times when I implemented this myself.